johncarney/all-things-ttrpg-bsky/README.md

 from that restriction the order of topics does not matter.
 The script that combines the topic patterns into the main feed pattern sorts the patterns by descending length, so longer patterns are matched first.
-So "Candela Obscura RPG" will be matched in preference to just "Candela Obscura".
+So "[Candela Obscura RPG]" will be matched in preference to just "[Candela Obscura]", which on its own is most often a reference to the show.

 This is not really important for use in something like [skyfeed.app] because we don't really care about with topics are matched.
 Topics are just a way to